Overview

 What to See & Do

-- Interpretive Signage – Information panels in the car park and beside the pot explain the hydrology, geology and legends of the site.
+- Interpretive Signage – Panels in the car park and beside the pot explain the hydrology, geology and legends of the site.

 - Cavan Way Walk – Hikers can start (or finish) the Cavan Way at Shannon Pot, enjoying a gentle 23 km trek through limestone karst, moorland and forest.
-Stage‑2 of the trail runs 12.5 km from the pot to Blacklion, offering spectacular views of the Cuilcagh landscape.
+Stage 2 runs 12.5 km from the pot to Blacklion, offering spectacular views of the Cuilcagh landscape.

 - Future Discovery Centre – A €10 million Shannon Pot Discovery Centre is slated to open in early 2026.
 The immersive exhibition will showcase the spring’s geology, mythology and the broader geopark, with a café, shop and a 500‑metre interpretive trail.